ISO 21001

-Since its publication, many educational organizations have implemented and sought third part certification from conformity assessment bodies.
-To harmonize the approaches to accredited certification around the world, ISO is currently developing ISO TS 21030 Educational organizations — Requirements for bodies providing audit and certification of educational organizations management systems.
-This new technical specification is being developed at ISO CASCO/TC 232 JWG 58, a joint work group between CASCO, the ISO technical committee on conformity assessment and TC 232, the ISO technical committee on education and learning.
-ISO TS 21030 first draft was based on a proprietary standard, the VET21001 Protocol, which is publicly available.
+Since its publication, many educational organizations have implemented and sought third party certification from conformity assessment bodies.
+To harmonize the approaches to accredited certification around the world, ISO developed ISO/TS 21030:2023 Educational organizations — Requirements for bodies providing audit and certification of educational organizations management systems.
+This new technical specification was developed at ISO CASCO/TC 232 JWG 58, a joint work group between CASCO, the ISO technical committee on conformity assessment and TC 232, the ISO technical committee on education and learning.
+The first draft of ISO/TS 21030 was based on a proprietary standard, the VET21001 Protocol, which is publicly available.